kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 from Succeeded Pods will be released by filling [reclaimablePods](https://kueue.sigs.k8s.io/docs/concepts/workload/#dynamic-reclaim) in the Workload status.

-The quota from Failed Pods will also be released when there is a pod with the annotation `kueue.x-k8s.io/retriable-in-group` set to false.

 ### Metrics

 In addition to the existing metrics for workloads, it could be beneficial to track gated and